microsoft/DMF/Dmf/Modules.Library/Dmf_ScheduledTask.md

   // The Client Driver function that will perform work one time in a work item.
   //
   EVT_DMF_ScheduledTask_Callback* EvtScheduledTaskCallback;
-  // Client context for above callback.
+  // Client context for above callback used by the timer and by
+  // DMF_ScheduledTask__ExecuteNowDeferredEx Method.
   //
   VOID* CallbackContext;
   // Indicates if the operation should be done every time driver loads or only a